zoroz/aspnetcoreworkshop/Lab02.md

 Questions:

+1. What logging framework did you use?
-1. Why another logging framework?
+2. Why another logging framework?
-2. Does the logging framework support severity levels?
+3. Does the logging framework support severity levels?
-3. Does the logging framework support scopes?
+4. Does the logging framework support scopes?
-4. Can logging be configured to use NLog?
+5. Can logging be configured to use NLog?